Visit from the Ambassador and Consul General

 gREETINGS fROM the principal

-Dear Parents, Students and Friends of GISS,
+Dear Parents and Friends of GISS,

 Michael Cordes